Nemo-Robotics/robovibe/README.md

 ## :pencil: License (Open Source)

-BotVibe follows an open core licensing model.
+RoboVibe follows an open core licensing model.
 Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

 ## :handshake: Contributing

 Contributions are welcome!
-Lichtblick is primarily built in TypeScript and ReactJS.
+RoboVibe is primarily built in TypeScript and ReactJS.
 All potential contributors must agree to the Contributor License Agreement outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## :star: Credits

-BotVibe originally began as a fork of [Lichtblick](https://github.com/bmw-software-engineering/lichtblick), which was forked from an open source project, [Foxglove Studio](https://github.com/Russ76/foxglove_studio) developed by [Foxglove](https://app.foxglove.dev/).
+RoboVibe originally began as a fork of [Lichtblick](https://github.com/bmw-software-engineering/lichtblick), which itself was forked from an open source project, [Foxglove Studio](https://github.com/Russ76/foxglove_studio) developed by [Foxglove](https://app.foxglove.dev/).